MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 - You can hide a part by choosing the **Hide** option under the arrowhead.
 - When you start personalizing or navigate to a new page, any parts that are currently hidden appear on the page with distinctive visuals to indicate they're hidden.
 You can unhide that part by choosing the **Show** option under the arrowhead.

-You can clear all personalization changes that you have made within a single part by choosing the **Clear personalization** option under the part's arrowhead.
+You can clear all personalization changes that you made within a single part by choosing the **Clear personalization** option under the part's arrowhead.
 Clearing personalization of a part only affects changes to the contents of the part; not the placement or visibility of the part on the page.

 ## <a name="fields"></a> Work with fields and columns